matthewscharles/instrument-maker/README.md

 Pure Data running on Bela is a thing of beauty: sensor inputs are treated as audio information.
 Analog inputs are accessed through the `[im.input]` abstraction (with an argument matching the analog input), and connected directly to a virtual instrument.

 At present, the most flexible way to recreate this experience with a Raspberry Pi (also a thing of beauty, in its own way, and a bit cheaper) appears to be through an affordable Arduino board running [Firmata](https://www.arduino.cc/en/reference/firmata).
 In practical terms, this requires dropping in an `[im.firmata]` object, which tells the `[im.input]`objects to look at Arduino inputs rather than the Bela's audio ADC.

+I have code hidden away somewhere that works with the [Bare Conductive Pi Cap](https://www.bareconductive.com/shop/pi-cap/), and the Touch Board is a great way to get MIDI in quickly and easily.

+Otherwise, the [kviky](https://www.kickstarter.com/projects/18932239/quickstarter-kviky-easy-audio-prototyping-for-rasp?ref=ksr_email_backer_survey_confirmation) also looks like an interesting solution (hoping to test this when I receive mine next month).

+### What about sensors that communicate over I2C, the HSR-04 etc?

+I don't understand how to do this natively with Bela yet, but maybe that's something to work out down the line.
+Going through an Arduino would be fine.
+Unsure about Firmata here, my preference is usually to work with an ATmega32U4-based board and send MIDI over USB, which we can guarantee to pick up in Pd Vanilla.

+### Can it process audio input and sample?

+Yes, but not yet in the examples I have uploaded so far.

 ### Interaction with actuators?